BDP25/grimoire/blog.md

 You ask: grim ask "Where is the authentication logic handled?"
 <br>And *grimoire* replies based on your own code and your own docs.🎯<br>

-The magic behind it? *grimoire* splits your code into meaningful chunks, embeds it using a multilingual transformer model, stores it in a high performance vector database (pgvector), and retrieves the most relevant pieces when you ask something.
+The magic behind it? *grimoire* uses a Retrieval Augmented Generation (RAG) setup.
+It splits your code into meaningful chunks, embeds them using a multilingual transformer model, and stores them in a high performance vector database.
+When you ask a question, it retrieves the most relevant pieces and feeds them into an LLM to generate a context aware response.
 It’s like semantic grep, with memory.

 ## How it works behind the scenes